BekirBz/Parallel_data_profiling_and_statistics/README.md

 # Parallel Data Profiling and Statistics

-This project was developed as part of the **Advanced Parallel Algorithm Design and Profiling** course at the EU University of Applied Sciences.
 It demonstrates three implementations of statistical profiling on large datasets using different computational paradigms: **Sequential**, **OpenMP**, and **MPI**.

 ## Project Objective